 Many of them will also come to the conclusion that they are stupid.

 Life after diagnosis

 My son is now a young adult making his way in the world.
 We had four years to help him develop strategies for dealing with his disability.
 He managed to pass his required math exams and was able to graduate from high school with no problems.

 Ironically he is working at a job that requires him to do math on a daily basis.
 It isn’t a problem because he is able to use a calculator.
 He is talking about going onto post-secondary education.
 This disability has caused some hard struggles at time, but it hasn’t held him back one bit.

 If you have a smart child who really struggles with math I would urge you learn more about Dyscalculia.
 A diagnosis could make a huge difference in their lives.
 It will also save you hours of heartbreak and frustration.
 Here are some helpful resources

 DysTalk has a lot of helpful information and resources .

-This year Discover Magazine printed an interesting article How Can a Smart Kid Be So Bad at Math that gives an overview of dyscalculia and describes some of the research that has been done recently.
+This year Discover Magazine printed an interesting article How Can a Smart Kid Be So Bad at Math?
+It gives an overview of dyscalculia and describes some of the recent research.

-When my son was diagnosed I vowed to spread the word about this learning disability.
-I want to see other children with dyscalculia get an early diagnosis and the help they need.
+My son’s diagnosis made a huge difference.
+I’m determined to spread the word about this learning disability, so that other children with dyscalculia get the help they need.